yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 FFFH       (H: hole, fall to your doom)
 HFFG       (G: goal, where the frisbee is located)

-The purpose of the task is walking from
+The purpose of the task is walking from the starting point to the goal point and trying not to fall into the hole.

+The tricky part is that on the frozen surface, there could be some wind to push you